What a nurse is

 - undertaking regular professional development

-- performing leadership roles such as nursing unit manager or team leader.
+- performing leadership and management roles such as being a nursing unit manager or team leader

-Nurse practitioners (NPs) are RNs who have been endorsed as an NP by the NMBA.
-NPs practice independently in an advanced and extended clinical role, and can prescribe some medicines.
+Nurse practitioners (NPs) are RNs who the NMBA have endorsed as an NP.
+NPs practise independently in an advanced and extended clinical role, and can prescribe some medicines.

 To be eligible for an NP endorsement, a nurse must: